-4.7.3 Hash Code Caching
+5.7.3 Hash Code Caching

 Some objects have hash codes which are expensive to compute.
 If such objects are to be stored in hash-based collections, it can be useful to compute the hash codes only once and then store the result on the object to make future hash code requests fast.
-To enable caching of hash codes, pass cache_hash=True to @attrs.
+To enable caching of hash codes, pass @define(cache_hash=True).
 This may only be done if attrs is already generating a hash function for the object.